staeter/work-in-progress/dialogue.md

 ## Requirements

 Here we build up a set of requirements.
-Each has to describe which *core principle* it aims to fulfill and describe the reasoning justifying it if unclear.
-The quality of a requirement comes from its clarity, concision, completeness, consistency, correctness, and concreteness.
-They also need to be classified either as *critical*, *important* or *desirable*.
+They are classified either as *critical*, *important* or *desirable*.
+We also state which *core principle* each aims to fulfill.
+The reasoning justifying their prioritization and expected impacts has to be described if not self evident.
+The quality of a requirement comes from its clarity, concision, completeness, consistency, correctness, concreteness, specificity and actionability.

-We group the requirements into different *systems*.
+We group requirements into different *systems*.
 We aim to minimize their size and interdependency.
 For each *system*, we describe one or more *plans* we could follow to get it to a complete state.
 The pros and cons of each *plan* are then evaluated based on the uncertainties surrounding it, the expected costs, the peoples and communities that could get involved and the amount of work required.
 We also indicate which plan is currently *favored*.

 ### Name